 It is Autism Awareness Month once again.
 So where are we now, as we are emerging from our COVID cocoons?

-I must admit that there wasn’t that much in our area to begin with compared to other parts of town, but the Autism Society in Webster is now defunct, our YMCA has closed, and I’m not even sure (I’ve made several inquiries) if the ARC of the Gulf Coast is still with us.
-There have been so many closures, including my favorite meet-up spot, Putt Putt Fun House, which had something for everyone, including a cafe for parents to congregate.
+I must admit that there wasn’t that much in our area to begin with compared to other parts of town, but the Autism Society in Webster is now defunct, our YMCA has closed, and I’m not even sure (I’ve made several inquiries) if the Arc of the Gulf Coast is still with us.
+The Arc of Houston has become the Arc of Harris County, so I suppose Clear Lake is half in one and half in the other, but so far there has been nothing from the Harris County Arc on our side of town.
+There have been so many closures, including my favorite meet-up spot, Putt Putt Fun House, which had something for everyone, including a café for parents to congregate.
 Replacing PPFH will not be easy!
+Jumping World in League City?

 It isn’t all bad news post the COVID apocalypse.
 I suppose because of the low interest rates, there have been some new construction projects going on around Texas which might positively impact the autism and IDD community.
 New private residential homes and whole congregate care communities are being built as we speak, some dotted with rows of tiny houses (No one seems to have considered a trailer park model yet, but I’m sure it is coming).
 Examples of these can be seen here, in this PDF from a presentation put together by the Consolidated Planning Group.
 (For those unfamiliar with this group, this is an agency which helps families with special needs kids plan for the future.
 They also provide some interesting online webinars.)
 Unfortunately, slots in these new developments are all seemingly in the $3000-5000 / month range, too much for most families I know.
 Consolidated Planning Group and a special division of Mass Mutual called “SpecialCares” will both help families plan to leave behind an estate to fund the gap between SSI and a lifetime of care.